- Name: Merle Haggard

 Merle Haggard died on April 6, 2016, on his 79th birthday.
 His reported cause of death was complications from pneumonia.
 He was successfully treated for the infection in December 2015 but it returned in March 2016.
 He passed away at his home in Palo Cedro, California.
 Haggard was 5ft 9in tall and had a net worth of $40 million.
 He was married five times to wives, Leona Hobbs, Bonnie Owens, Leona Williams, Debbie Parret and Theresa Ann Lane.
 He’s survived by fifth wife, Theresa, and his six children, Dana, Marty, Kelli, Noel, Ben and Jenessa.

-Merle Haggard Age, Birthday, Married
+Merle Haggard Age, Birthday, Wiki

 - Birth Name: Merle Ronald Haggard